andlab-um/aIAT-MT/README.md

-# aIAT-Heliyon
+# MT-aAIT
-code for MT-aIAT paper
+code for MT-aIAT paper ‘The trajectory of crime: Integrating mouse-tracking into concealed memory detection’